RPGroup-PBoC/RegSeq/processing_scripts/README.md

 # Sequence processing scripts

-In this folder you can find bash scripts that are used to process and analyze sequencing data.
-Using bash scripts can be beneficial when handling large datasets.
+In this folder you can find bash and Python scripts that are used to process sequencing data and prepare it for downstream analysis.
+These scripts need to be run before data can be used in the notebooks.
-You can find explanatory notebooks in the `notebooks` folder in this repository, that go through the workflow in Python.